-U.S. Department of the Interior General Land Office, map of Wyoming (1900).
+U.S. Department of the Interior General Land Office, map of Wyoming, 1900.

+Courtesy of Newberry Library Chicago.
 CB&Q Railroad 3 H5.18, George Harris, Letters, Bx.#9 Fl.263.

 Used with permission of the Newberry Library.
-With questions about reuse of this image, contact the Newberry Library.
+With questions about reuse of this image, contact the Newberry Library .